 - Where do you go if you want to register as a homeschool in British Columbia?

 - BC Government Province of Education

 - Here are the educational options in British Columbia

-If you’re new to homeschooling, I have options to help you transition toward clarity, confidence & vision in your homeschool life.
+If you’re new to homeschooling, you want to learn more how to start homeschooling in British Columbia or you want options to help you transition toward clarity, confidence & vision in your homeschool life…

-- Join the Intro to Homeschooling in British Columbia to get all your questions answered.
+- Join the Intro to Homeschool in British Columbia webinar to get all your questions answered.

-- Join the Charmed Homeschool Group Coaching to help you transition from school to homeschool and know how to address everything you’ll need to know that first year.
+- Join the Homeschool 101 Group Coaching to help you transition from school to homeschool and know how to address everything you’ll need to know that first year.

 - Use the self-directed journaling workbook to Deschool your Homeschool.

 You can do this first homeschool year alone, of course.